 The Issuer's success depends on its brand perception, in part, upon the popularity of their establishment and the customer's experience.
 The Issuer intends to reinforce and extend positive brand perception, including by providing a training program for its employees to ensure a high quality of customer service.
 Any shortcomings in the Issuer's brand building initiatives or business incidents that diminish customer perceptions of the Issuer's brand could negatively impact revenues.
+Hot pot restaurants have seen an unparalleled surge in popularity in the Greater China region.
+Similar trend has picked up in the Bay Area in recent years, where the Issuer's sister restaurants have developed a strong following from the local Asian community.
+The Issuer believes the trend can continue in Livermore/Pleasanton area, where the restaurant can attract a large Asian clientele from the local community as well as Asian shoppers visiting the San Francisco Premium Outlets.

-Food halls are a recent phenomenon and their continued popularity is not guaranteed.
-While the Issuer expects that food hall's "plug and play" model for quickly adapting to the success or failure of its vendors will allow it to mitigate the risks, if the Issuer overestimates the demand for its business or underestimates the popularity of its competition, the Issuer may not fully realize its anticipated revenue.
+Nonetheless, if the Issuer overestimates the demand for its business or underestimates the popularity of its competition, the Issuer may not fully realize its anticipated revenue.
 The Issuer's business, financial condition and results of operations depends in part on the Issuer's ability to anticipate, identify and respond to changing consumer preferences.
 Any failure by the Issuer to anticipate and respond to changing customer preferences could make the Issuer's business less appealing and adversely affect business.
+For example, a decline in the local Asian community, a decline of Asian shoppers or the failure of the hot pot trend to catch on in the local economy may be detrimental to the Issuer's revenue.
 If the Issuer does not achieve a certain level of revenue, the financial performance will be seriously and negatively impacted, in which case there may be serious adverse financial consequences for the Investors.